Violence flares in Haiti ahead of slain president’s funeral

 These were the first violent demonstrations since Moïse was shot to death at his private home.
 They came a day after Ariel Henry was sworn in as the country’s new prime minister, pledging to form a provisional consensus government and to restore order and security.

 She wore a black dress and black face mask and her right arm was in a black sling as she met with officials near the National Pantheon Museum, where ceremonies are being held to commemorate her husband.
+She was accompanied by her three children.

 The capital remained peaceful in contrast with the community in northern Haiti.

 Authorities have said at least 26 suspects have been detained as part of the investigation into the assassination, including 18 former Colombian soldiers and three Haitian police officers.
 At least seven high-ranking police officers have been placed in isolation, but not formally arrested, Police Chief Léon Charles has said.